Liv Tyler: Early life

-At age 10 or 11, Liv met Steven Tyler and suspected he was her father when she observed a resemblance between her and Tyler's daughter Mia.
-When she asked her mother, the secret was revealed.
-The truth about Tyler's paternity did not become public until 1991, when she changed her surname from Rundgren to Tyler, but kept Rundgren as a middle name.
-Buell's stated reason for claiming that Rundgren was Liv's father was that Steven Tyler was too heavily addicted to drugs at the time of Liv's birth.
-Since learning the truth about her paternity, Liv and Steven have developed a close relationship.
-They also have worked together professionally, once when she appeared in Aerosmith's music video for "Crazy" in 1993, and again when Aerosmith performed songs in the film Armageddon (1998), in which Liv starred.
-Tyler maintains a close relationship with Rundgren.
-"I'm so grateful to him, I have so much love for him.
-You know, when he holds me it feels like Daddy.
-And he's very protective and strong."
+At age 10 or 11, Liv met Steven Tyler.
+She suspected that he was her father when she observed the resemblance between him and herself.
+When she asked her mother about her paternity, the secret was revealed.
+The truth about Tyler's paternity did not become public until 1991, when Liv changed her surname from Rundgren to Tyler; she kept Rundgren as a middle name.
+Buell's stated reason for having claimed that Rundgren was Liv's father was that Tyler was heavily addicted to drugs at the time of Liv's birth.
+Liv has developed a close relationship with Steven.
+They have worked together professionally, once when Liv appeared in Aerosmith's music video for "Crazy" in 1993, and again when Aerosmith performed songs for the film Armageddon (1998), in which Liv starred.

-Tyler attended the Congressional Schools of Virginia, Breakwater School, and Waynflete School in Portland, Maine, before returning to New York City with her mother at age 12.
+Tyler attended the Congressional School of Virginia, Breakwater School, and Waynflete School in Portland, Maine, before returning to New York City with her mother at age 12.
 She went to York Preparatory in New York City for junior high and high school after her mother researched the school to accommodate Tyler's ADHD.
 She also attended the Crossroads School for Arts & Sciences in Santa Monica, California.
 She graduated from York in 1995 and left to continue her acting career.
 When asked about her youth, Tyler said: "For me, I didn't get much of a childhood in my teen years because I've been working since I was 14.
 But that also kept me out of trouble.
 When everybody was doing acid and partying like crazy, I was at work on a movie in Tuscany ... having my own fun, of course, but it was a different kind of thing.
 I have no regrets.
 I love the way my life has gone."